-In summer, the cool inside air is attracted to the warm outside air – leading to loss of cooling.
+In summer, the cool inside air is attracted to the warm outside air – leading to a loss of cooling.
 The energy efficiency of a window gets measured in something called a U-value.
 Look for options with a lower U-value, which means that it insulates more efficiently.

-Single glazed windows do little to stand in the way of this unwanted and costly heat exchange.
+Single-glazed windows do little to stand in the way of this unwanted and costly heat exchange.
 In fact, they positively support it.

 Double glazing is usually supplied in uPVC frames.

-They’re made in a variety of styles and colours, and don’t need to be painted.
+They’re made in a variety of styles and colours and don’t need to be painted.
 That’s a major advantage, as it means that they are better suited to Australia’s varied climate.

 Whether you’re by the beach in Sydney, coping with high levels of heat, or getting lashed by rain and cold in Tasmania, uPVC frames will stand up to whatever nature throws at them.

-Think of the thousands of dollars you’d have to spend in the lifetime of a set of single glazed windows on repainting and repairing damaged frames.
+Think of the thousands of dollars you’d have to spend in the lifetime of a set of single-glazed windows on repainting and repairing damaged frames.

 When considering the cost of installing new windows, two factors need to be kept in mind.